sign-language-translator/sign-language-translator/README.md

 ### Solution

-I've have built an *extensible rule-based* text-to-sign translation system that can be used to generate training data for *Deep Learning* models for both sign to text & text to sign translation.
+This package comes with an *extensible rule-based* text-to-sign translation system that can be used to generate training data for *Deep Learning* models for both sign to text & text to sign translation. <!-- Pipelines for fine-tuning our deep learning models are also available. -->

+> [!Tip]
-To create a rule-based translation system for your regional language, you can inherit the TextLanguage and SignLanguage classes and pass them as arguments to the ConcatenativeSynthesis class.
+> To create a rule-based translation system for your regional language, you can inherit the TextLanguage and SignLanguage classes and pass them as arguments to the ConcatenativeSynthesis class.
 To write sample texts of supported words, you can use our language models.
-Then, you can use that system to fine-tune our AI models.
-See the <kbd>[documentation](https://sign-language-translator.readthedocs.io)</kbd> and our <kbd>[datasets](https://github.com/sign-language-translator/sign-language-datasets)</kbd> for more.
+Then, you can use that system to fine-tune our [deep learning models](#models).

+See the <kbd>[documentation](https://sign-language-translator.readthedocs.io)</kbd> and our <kbd>[datasets](https://github.com/sign-language-translator/sign-language-datasets)</kbd> for details.

 ### Major Components